bcmichael/RNMR-Docs/docs/command/full_command.md

 PP FLAG STATES
 The logical states of all 32 pulse programmer flags are indicated from left to right and from top to bottom on the `LPA` summary sheet.
-These include both the flags which may be set with the `PPFLG` command (`PPFLG` 1 through `PPFLG`
-16) and the flags which are reserved for use within pulse programs.
-If a particular flag was in the ON state when the `LPA` command was issued, it is marked as "T" on the `LPA` summary; if the flag was `OFF`, it is marked as "F".
+These include both the flags which may be set with the `PPFLG` command (`PPFLG 1` through `PPFLG 16`) and the flags which are reserved for use within pulse programs.
+If a particular flag was in the ON state when the `LPA` command was issued, it is marked as "T" on the `LPA` summary; if the flag was OFF, it is marked as "F".

 DECOUPLER ENABLE STATE (`DEC`)
-This parameter indicates whether decoupling was enabled (`DEC` ON) or disabled (`DEC` `OFF`) when the `LPA` command was issued.
+This parameter indicates whether decoupling was enabled (`DEC ON`) or disabled (`DEC OFF`) when the `LPA` command was issued.

 DECOUPLE FLAG STATES (`DECFLG`)
-RNMR reports the state of the four decouple flags (`DECFLG` 1 through `DECFLG` 4) from left to right on the `LPA` summary sheet.
+RNMR reports the state of the four decouple flags (`DECFLG 1` through `DECFLG 4`) from left to right on the `LPA` summary sheet.
 By convention, these flags are used in pulse programs to enable or disable decoupling during individual sections of a pulse sequence, while `DEC` enables or disables all decoupling throughout the sequence.

 RECYCLE DELAY (RDLY)

 ACQUISITION MODES
-The averager acquisition modes (`AMD` /ACQ, or simply `AMD`) are listed so that the number of modes is equal to the current `NAMD` /ACQ value.
+The averager acquisition modes (`AMD /ACQ`, or simply `AMD`) are listed so that the number of modes is equal to the current `NAMD /ACQ` value.
 That is, regardless of how the `AMD` modes were entered by the user, `NAMD` modes will be displayed.
 These modes represent the sequence of complex numbers by which successive FID's are multiplied before signal averaging.
 For a given experiment, the `AMD` modes are selected so that the desired NMR signal adds constructively from shot to shot.

 BLOCKED ACQUISITION MODES
-The blocked acquisition modes (`AMD` /BLK) are listed so that the number of modes is equal to the buffer `NAMD` /BLK value.
-That is, regardless of how the `AMD` /BLK modes were entered by the user, `NAMD` /BLK modes will be displayed.
+The blocked acquisition modes (`AMD /BLK`) are listed so that the number of modes is equal to the buffer `NAMD /BLK` value.
+That is, regardless of how the `AMD` /BLK modes were entered by the user, `NAMD /BLK` modes will be displayed.
 These modes represent the sequence of complex numbers by which FID's in are multiplied before signal averaging.
 For a given experiment, the `AMD` modes are selected so that the desired NMR signal adds constructively from shot to shot.